Brighton Palace Pier: Location

-The pier entrance is opposite the southern end of the Old Steine (the A23 to London) where it meets the Marine Parade and Grand Junction Road which run along the seafront.
+The pier entrance is opposite the southern end of Old Steine (the A23 to London) where it meets Marine Parade and Grand Junction Road which run along the seafront.
 It is 1722 ft long and contains 85 miles of planking.
 Because of the pier's length, repainting it takes three months every year.
 At night, it is illuminated by 67,000 bulbs.

 No. 14 and No. 27 buses run directly from Brighton railway station to the pier.

 History

 1891–1970

+The Brighton Marine Palace and Pier Company was incorporated by the Brighton Marine Palace and Pier Act 1888 (51 & 52 Vict. c. clxxii).
 The pier was designed and constructed by R. St George Moore.
 It was the third in Brighton, following the Royal Suspension Chain Pier in 1823 and the West Pier in 1866.
 The inaugural ceremony for laying of the first pile was held on 7 November 1891, overseen by Mayor Samuel Henry Soper.
-A condition to be met by its builders, in exchange for permission to build, was that the Chain Pier was to be demolished as it had fallen into a state of disrepair.
+A condition to be met by its builders, in exchange for permission to build, was that the Chain Pier was to be bought and demolished, as it had fallen into a state of disrepair.
 In 1896, a storm destroyed the remains of the Chain Pier, which narrowly avoided colliding with the new pier during its collapse.
 Some of its remaining parts, including the toll houses, were re-used for the new pier.
 A tram along the pier was in operation during construction, but it was dismantled two years after opening.